idptools/goose/docs/sequence_optimization.rst

    - Always implement ``calculate_raw_value()`` instead of ``calculate()``
    - Use ``get_init_args()`` if your property has additional parameters
    - The base class automatically handles constraint types and tolerances
+   - Optionally implement batch calculation for performance with ``calculate_in_batch = True``
+   - Batch calculation is automatically used when available if calculate_in_batch is True; fallback is single-sequence mode

 Advanced Optimizer Configuration
 ---------------------------------